Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-2.md

 Click through to the `category` [page](https://explorer.salemkode.com/token/180f0db4465c2af5ef9363f46bacde732fa6ffb3bfe65844452078085b2e7c93) and this will show you all of the child NFTs in this category, with their corresponding commitments.

 You can see that some have commitments of a 2-byte hexadecimal number (e.g., `0700` or `0b00`), while others are much longer and include these 2 bytes at the beginning of their commitments.
 The shorter ones are “keycards” that open the corresponding ones that start with the same hexadecimal number.
-The remain digits are the amount of satoshis locked into the NFT.
+The remaining digits are the amount of satoshis locked into the NFT.

 If there is interest, we can cover the Emerald DAO in a future tutorial.
 I just wanted to show you another example of how commitments can be used.